• Skip to primary navigation

 One day in Düsseldorf isn’t enough time to experience all that the city has to offer, but you’ll be able to see the main attractions!
 This detailed itinerary shares the top places to visit in Düsseldorf on a day trip.

-This post contains affiliate links.
-We may receive a commission if you make a purchase after clicking on one of these links.
+This post contains affiliate links, from which we may receive a commission.
 You can read our full affiliate disclosure here.

 Düsseldorf is a lesser-known gem that many foreigners overlook when planning a trip to Germany.